Pietrucci-Blacher/Docker-Plex/README.md

 ## Requirements :

-### Create a setup.env file at the root of your folder with the following variables:
- - PLEX_CLAIM=claim-XXXXXXXXXXXXXXXX
- - TOKEN_DUCKDNS=XXXXXXXXXXXXXXXX
- - DOMAIN_NAME=XXXXXXXXXXXXXXXX
- - EMAIL=test@test.com
+### Clone the repository and modify the setup.env.example file to setup.env and fill in the variables.

 #### You can get the PLEX_CLAIM from the following link : https://www.plex.tv/claim/
 #### You can get the TOKEN_DUCKDNS AND DOMAIN_NAME from the following link : https://www.duckdns.org/
+#### You can get the TOKEN_TMDB from the following link : https://www.themoviedb.org/

 ----